 FINANCIAL STABILITY PARTNERSHIP

 UWCC ignited and leads this public-private partnership to build financial self-sufficiency.
-More than 20 partners from government, non-profit, financial institutions and businesses are dedicated to maintaining a cohesive and comprehensive network of services to support and grow financially stable individuals and families in Chester County.
+More than 25 partners from government, non-profit, financial institutions and businesses are dedicated to maintaining a cohesive and comprehensive network of services to support and grow financially stable individuals and families in Chester County.
 Our goal is to empower families to move away from crisis financial management, meet essential needs, maximize financial resources and plan for the future.

 VOLUNTEER INCOME TAX ASSISTANCE (VITA)